Cirkit Designer Logo

 How to Use the Socket PTF08A in a Circuit

-1. Prepare the PCB: Ensure the printed circuit board (PCB) has through-hole pads with a 2.54 mm pitch to match the socket's pin layout.
+1. Prepare the PCB: Ensure the PCB has an 8-pin footprint with a 2.54 mm pitch to match the socket.

 2. Insert the Socket: Place the PTF08A socket into the PCB, aligning its pins with the corresponding holes.

-4. Insert the IC: Carefully align the IC's pins with the socket and press it gently into place.
-Ensure proper orientation by matching the IC's notch or dot with the socket's marking.
+4. Insert the IC: Carefully align the IC pins with the socket and press it gently into place.
+Ensure the IC orientation matches the circuit design.

 Important Considerations and Best Practices